Nandhakumarsj/quote-generator/README.md

 - Work in offline too after the rendering process
 - Can be able to tweet the quote directly if you are logged in to your `twitter` account

-> Works great offline but network is needed to get icons and font only
+> Works great while offline but network is needed for icons and fonts

 ## Deployment